Safe and Well Visit

-- Alcohol use - Alcohol related illness in the over 65s is on the increase.
+- Alcohol use - Alcohol related hospital admissions are steadily increasing. illness in the over 65s is on the increase.
 We can provide you with helpful information.

 - Stay well and warm - Can you afford to heat your home?
 Do you have access to a hot meal?
 Do you access the all the services available to you?

 - Crime reduction - We can provide advice on making your home more secure in addition to advice to make you less vulnerable to scams or fraud

 - Smoking - need a helping hand to quit?
 Our partners can offer you the help and advice you need to stop smoking.

 You are under no obligation to answer any questions that you do not want to, but the more information you provide us with, the better we will be able to support you.
 We can also provide advice in relation to promoting the health and safety of individuals with hoarding concerns, as well as providing valuable information to care providers.